XodoDocs/itext-legacy-tmc-techblog/html2pdf/rabbithole.md

 `DefaultFontProvider` has a constructor with three boolean arguments, which allow you to specify:

 * whether or not to select the 14 standard PDF fonts
-* whether or not to select a number of Free fonts included with html2pdf
+* whether or not to select a number of Free fonts included with pdfHTML
 * whether or not to try and select all fonts installed in the system's default font folder

-The boolean arguments for the default constructor are (true, true, false).
+The boolean arguments for the default constructor are `(true, true, false)`.
 You can of course also add fonts one by one on custom locations.

 ```java